Menu

 Currently, more than 110 countries now recognise their citizens’ rights to a healthy environment.
 This protection can be found in different forms.

-South African Constitution states in Section 24 that:
+• The Constitution of South Africa states in Section 24 that:

-• secure ecologically sustainable development and use of natural resoruces while promoting justifiable economic and social development.
+(iii) secure ecologically sustainable development and use of natural resources while promoting justifiable economic and social development.

-The Indian Constitution states in its article 21 that:
+• The Constitution of India states in its Article 21 that:

 No person shall be deprived of his life or personal liberty except according to procedure established by law.